 Dear Your Teen:

 I am 16 years old.
 I lost my mom to breast cancer at the age of nine.
-I believe I am able to cope and grieve in my own way, yet I have a recurring problem, which strikes often and leaves me in hopeless tears.
-I dread meeting new people or even being around people who don’t know about my mom’s passing.
-I’m starting in a new school soon and would like some advice.
+I believe I am able to cope and grieve in my own way.
+Yet I have a recurring problem, which strikes often and leaves me in hopeless tears.
+Losing a mother is terrible.
+But I dread meeting new people or even being around people who don’t know about my mom’s passing.
+I’m starting a new school soon and would like some advice.
 I find it very hard to explain to people my mother’s passing, so when a teacher asks if my mom could help me with something, I can’t help but burst into tears and leave.
 I don’t want to cry in front of people I’ve just met or have to always wonder when someone is going to mention something to upset me.

 I wish you well on your continuing journey.